JasonLiu1229/master-thesis/code/rename_pipeline/README.md

 ## Note

-The pipeline can handle multi threading but this also depends if the model that you are using can handle multithreading.
-For local computing the `Qwen` model, we make use of a lock, so it is the same as single threading.
+The pipeline can handle multi-threading but this also depends if the model that you are using can handle multi-threading.
+For local computing, the`Qwen` model, we make use of a lock, so it is the same as single threading.

 If you would use a seperate server, this would be the most optimal because, here you can optimize it so it can handle multithreading. (vLLM, Ollama, ...)